-When a student is absent from school, parents are required to call the Attendance Office at 916-733-3625 before 9:30 A.M. on each day the student is absent.
-If a parent does not contact the school, Christian Brothers considers the absence unexcused until a parent contacts the Attendance Office to clear the absence.
-Upon returning to school, the student is required to obtain a re-admit slip from the Attendance Office before returning to class.
+When a student is absent from School, parents are required to contact the Attendance Office at 916-733-3625 or attendancebox@cbhs-sacramento.org before 10 a.m. on each day the student is absent.
+If a parent does not contact the School, Christian Brothers considers the absence unexcused until a parent contacts the Attendance Office to clear the absence.
+Upon returning to School, the student is required to obtain a readmit slip from the Attendance Office before returning to class.